 1. Post a Lot of Videos

-The key to TikTok is volume.
-Let yourself get creative and unleash the wacky, unfiltered part of your personality.
+One of the keys to TikTok is volume.
+Get creative and unleash the wacky, unfiltered part of your personality.
 It's very hard to predict which videos will do well, so you have to post a lot.
-Often, you'll spend a lot of time create an amazing video, and it flows when you publish it.
-Other times, you'll post something that isn't your favorite, and it will take off.
+Often, you'll spend a lot of time create an amazing video and it won't get that many views, but other times, you'll post something that you didn't work very hard on, and it will take off.
 The secret?
 Just keep posting.

 To get those first couple thousand followers, we posted 21 videos in two weeks.
 Volume is the name of the game, so you shouldn't go a day without making a new TikTok in your first few weeks.
 Here's the first video we made, a simple screencast with no music.
 It wasn't much, but it got the ball rolling.

 2. Watch Videos to Get Inspiration

-There's not one kind of video that does well on TikTok.
-You'll find everything from very polished, put-together artsy videos to the lowest effort clips reminiscent of Vine.
-But, because the app doesn't have specific interest feeds, you'll need to appeal to a wide audience.
-Usually, that means staging an unexpected twist or filming something crazy or explaining something that could be mind blowing.
+Popular TikTok videos can fall into any category.
+You'll find everything from very polished, put-together artsy videos to low-effort Vine-style clips.
+Since the app doesn't have specific interest feeds, you'll need to appeal to a wide audience.
 Some people are successful showing exceptionally beautiful things (incredible nature, attractive people, or amazing experiences), and other TikTokers specialize in #hacks or practical lifestyle how-to videos.

 The more time you spend on TikTok, the more you'll start to notice trends and get inspiration for your own projects.
 We started a spreadsheet where we started brainstorming ideas for videos.
 Some of our ideas included: